Sweden's Cybersecurity Act (2025:1506): NIS2 Is Now Law

 If ISO 27001 is in place, the remediation priorities are incident reporting workflow (24h/72h/1-month with assigned roles), board training documentation, and scope extension to HR, finance, and administrative systems beyond the existing ISMS boundary.
 If DORA compliance is in place, the gaps are narrower but specific: HR security, MFA and encryption policies, entity-wide scope, and MCF registration.

-The full Intelligence Brief, covering the complete framework coverage matrix, supervisory authority mapping by sector, and maturity-level action plans, is available below.
+The full Intelligence Brief covers the complete framework coverage matrix, supervisory authority mapping by sector, and maturity-level action plans for organisations at each stage of readiness.

 Download the Sweden Cybersecurity Act Intelligence Brief